 All is good for the things Dr. Kidd takes care of Roy.
 Dr. Valdes went over everything with us and ordered a couple of blood tests.

 What’s going to happen in the immediate future.
 Roy goes to North Oaks Diagnostic Center for two blood tests on Friday morning.
 Then Monday morning he has a TEE which is a transesophageal echo (TEE) test that helps detect blood clots and masses located inside the heart.
 The TEE will be performed first so that if there are any clots they will know about them before proceeding with the cardioversion (shock treatment).
 Those two procedures will be done at North Oaks.
 Roy will start on Entresto after those two procedures.
 Then on Thursday, September 3rd he will see the Vascular Surgeon about the increased size of Roy’s aortic aneurysm.

 There may be more after that or what I hope is that will wrap up everything.

-I can’t begin to tell you how confusing and upsetting this is for both Roy and I. We know God is in control of all this and we trust in His ever present care.
+I can’t begin to tell you how confusing and upsetting this is for both Roy and me.
+We know God is in control of all this and we trust in His ever present care.
 We are just confused about managing all the new medicines and food changes Thank goodness we are using MedPaks from our Thrift Town pharmacy.
 When it gets confusing is when new medicines are prescribed after the MedPaks are put together for the next three months.
 Roy’s brain isn’t as sharp as it use to be and we know my dementia struggles especially at times like this.
-We are trying to take care of each other and would really appreciate yours prayers as all this diagnosing and medicine changes settle down.
+We are trying to take care of each other and would really appreciate your prayers as all this diagnosing and medicine changes settle down.